yikai82/ML-Project-NYSX/demo/Readme.md

         - `fig.write_image(f"{output_PATH}/{Tick}_filename.html")`
         - `model_lstm.save(f"{output_PATH}/{Tick}_lstm_model.keras")`

-    👉 Highly recommended: use **Ctrl + F** and search keyword such as "save" or "write", etc.
+    👉 Highly recommended: use **Ctrl + F** and search for keyword such as "save" or "write", etc.

     - After that, run the script in the terminal: